For Elasticsearch

 section, each entry tells us that:

-A given user with a username matching one of patterns in the
+A given user with a username matching one of patterns in the username

-array (example 1 & 2 below) OR belongs to local groups that are result of "detailed group mapping" between local group ID and external groups (example 3 below).when they can be authenticated and (if authorization rule is present) authorized by the present rule(s).
+array (example 1 & 2 below) OR belongs to local groups that are result of "detailed group mapping" between local group ID and external groups (example 3 below).

 In general it looks like this: